 - [Declamation] Poetry Reading

 - Research Paper

 Entries for these 7 online events will be due one week prior to contest day (Sat.
 Jan.
-29 at 9:00am for Winterfest, Sat.
+28 at 9:00am for Winterfest, Sat.
 Feb.
-19 at 9:00am for State).
+18 at 9:00am for State).
+These students will also need to fill out a Google Form for their events (as they have done for the past two years.)
 Judging will occur that week and results will be announced along with all of the other events at the Award Ceremony on contest day.